Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Conclusions and Future Work

-In this paper, we introduced an algorithm for constructing Tucker factorizations of streaming data; we start from an initial ST-HOSVD factorization and update it as new tensor slices are incorporated one at a time while ensuring the relative reconstruction error stays within a specified fixed tolerance.
+In this paper, we introduced an algorithm for constructing Tucker factorizations of streaming data and analyzed its theoretical properties (computational and memory complexity, approximation error bounds).
+Starting from an initial ST-HOSVD factorization, the proposed algorithm updates the compressed representation as new tensor slices are incorporated one at a time while ensuring the relative reconstruction error stays within a specified fixed tolerance.
 In our experiments, we observed that the streaming version may on occasion overestimate the Tucker ranks when compared to the batch algorithm, but the former generally has a smaller memory footprint.
 Additionally, this rank-overestimation can be controlled by supplying a larger number of snapshots to the initial ST-HOSVD.
 Finally, when the size of the streaming mode is large compared to the product of Tucker ranks along the non-streaming modes, the streaming version usually outperforms the batch algorithm in terms of computational time.
-In summary, our algorithm is particularly suited to approximately low-rank ($R_k \ll N_k$) tensors with large streaming mode size ($N_d \gg R_1 \cdots R_{d - 1}$).
+In summary, our algorithm is particularly suited to approximately low-rank ($r_k \ll n_k$) tensors with large streaming mode size ($n_d \gg r_1 \cdots r_{d - 1}$).

-We note that our algorithm uses, for the most part, the computational kernels already implemented in TuckerMPI (e.g.\ TTM, Gram-SVD).
-These kernels have already been significantly optimized for distributed implementation by Ballard \emph{et al.} \cite{BallardKK2020}, and we can leverage those implementations.
-The only additional kernels are zero-paddings (lines~13 and~14 of \cref{alg:sthosvd_update}), tensor concatenation (line~15), and the incremental SVD update step (line~19).
-The first two operations result in an increased size of the core tensor and a projection approximation of the new tensor slice; a parallel implementation essentially boils down to keeping track of tensor partitions across multiple MPI ranks, and re-partitioning appropriately.
-The incremental SVD update along the streaming mode can be accomplished using a Gram-SVD which has been shown to be scalable \cite{AustinBK2016}.
-In future, we want to implement this fully distributed streaming ST-HOSVD update algorithm, which will allow compression of extreme-scale scientific datasets.

-Additionally, we wish to adapt our algorithm to inserting multiple data slices at once, and utilize the advanced incremental SVD algorithms developed in \cite{Brand02,Cheng18}; this will likely reduce dependency on the size of initial batch factorization, stabilize the rank growth, and lead to better approximations of data tensors.
+The current version of the algorithm processes a single slice at a time and uses a basic version of incremental SVD.
+In future, we want to enable processing multiple data slices at once, and utilize the advanced incremental SVD algorithms developed in \cite{Brand02,Cheng18}.
+This will likely reduce dependency on the size of initial batch factorization, stabilize the rank growth, and lead to better approximations of data tensors.